SamKnows/frontend-tech-test-2/README.md

 The task is to create a currency conversion app using Vue or React that looks like the `currency-converter.png` image.
-It's preferred that you write your own CSS/SCSS.
+Please write your own CSS/SCSS rather than using a framework.

 If you'd like to improve on the design, please go ahead but no worries if you can't — this is the front-end test, not the design test!